Scenario Reduction for Distributionally Robust Optimization

 This assumption ensures that we can bound the change in the function when the original scenarios are replaced by a representative.
-We can modify the positive homogeneity assumption and allow more general bounds like \(f(x,\alpha s)\leq C(\alpha) f(x,s)\) for fixed $x\in\mX$.
-This includes positive homogeneity of any arbitrary degree i.e., \(f(x,\alpha s)\leq \alpha^k f(x,s)\) for fixed $x\in\mX$ without any change in the analysis we perform.
-Without going further into detail, we note that a wide class of problems satisfies the assumptions above.
+This includes positive homogeneity of any arbitrary degree i.e., \(f(x,\alpha s)\leq \max(\alpha, \alpha^k) f(x,s)\) for fixed $x\in\mX$ without any change in the analysis we perform for $C(\alpha)=\alpha$ for ease of notation.
+We note that a wide class of problems satisfies the assumptions above.
 Next, we give examples of functions satisfying Assumption \ref{assump:func_assumps}.

 \begin{example} Let $g\colon \mX \rightarrow \R^{m}, x \mapsto g(x)$.
 The following classes of functions fulfill Assumption \ref{assump:func_assumps}: \begin{enumerate}[label= (\roman*)] \item Linear functions: \(f(x,s)=g(x)^\top s\) with $g(x)\geq 0$ componentwise.
 This also includes separable objective functions $f(x,s)=g(x)^\top h(s)$ by redefining the scenarios as $s' = h(s)$ with $h\colon \mS \rightarrow \R_+^{m}, s \mapsto h(s)$. \item Functions that scale with the norm of the uncertainty: \(f(x,s) = g(x)\|s\|\). \item Nondecreasing positive homogeneous functions of an arbitrary degree \(k\geq 1\) such as \(f(x,s) = (x^{\top} s)^k\) if \(x \geq 0\). \item Optimal value functions of the form $f(x,s)=c^\top x + \min_{y\in \mY(x)} g(y)^\top s$ with $g(y)\geq 0$ componentwise and $\mY(x)$ as the feasible set of the second-stage problem. \end{enumerate}